r-nikhil/ycsearch/README.md

 - **Data quality improvements**: Automatic deduplication during embedding generation
 - **Python 3.13** compatibility with updated dependencies

+> ⚠️ **Important**: Embeddings are not included in this repository due to size (190MB).
+You must run `python server/generate.py` before using the search functionality.

 Unlike the simple text search box in YC's [startup directory](https://www.ycombinator.com/companies), semantic search means this search bar doesn't need you to get the keywords exactly right, only close enough to what startups are building, to find them.

 ## 🏃‍♂️ Quick Start